 Including a video in your LinkedIn profile is a great way to add credibility and literally show your audience what you can do.

 To add it in, navigate to your summary and click the pen to edit.
 Under your Summary, you’ll find a Media section and option to choose between a Link or Upload.
-Selecting Link allows you include a link to your video, while Upload will feature a native video (which we’ll cover shortly).
+Selecting Link allows you include a link to your video, while Upload will feature a native video (which we’ll cover in a bit).

-Your profile is an excellent place to put video, and one that few members take advantage of.
+Your profile is an excellent place to put a LinkedIn video, and one that only a few members take advantage of.

 Use it to show people why you’re the best at what you do, rather than just tell them.
 Upload any speaking engagements you’ve given or any videos you’ve put together that really show your expertise and thought leadership in your niche.